pacokwon/obsidian-lds-scriptures-plugin/README.md

 ### Community Plugin

 This plugin can be found from the list of community plugins for Obsidian.
-Open Obsidian's Settings > Community Plugins, and click `Browse` to search this plugin's name and install.
+Open Obsidian's Settings -> Community Plugins, and click `Browse` to search this plugin's name and install.

 ### Manual Installation

 The plugin can also be manually installed by:

-1. Creating a directory called `lds-scriptures-reference` under `.obsidian/plugins` of your vault
+1. Creating a directory called `lds-scripture-reference` under `.obsidian/plugins/` of your vault
-2. From this plugin's [Releases Page](https://github.com/pacokwon/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-scriptures-reference`
+2. From this plugin's [Releases Page](https://github.com/pacokwon/obsidian-lds-scriptures-plugin/releases), download and put `main.js`, `manifest.json`, `styles.css` into `.obsidian/plugins/lds-scriptures-reference/`
 3. Reload Obsidian and navigate to the `Community Plugins` tab to see that installation is successful

 # Book Names Reference